-This outpatient procedure is performed under general anesthesia, and uses a long, hollow needle to guide an electrical current to the trigeminal nerve.
-The patient is awakened to assist the doctor in identifying the exact location of the origin of the pain.
+This outpatient procedure is performed under general anesthesia and uses a long, hollow needle to guide an electrical current to the trigeminal nerve.
+You will be awake during the procedure to assist your doctor in identifying the exact location of the origin of the pain.
 Once the site of the pain is identified, the electrode is heated and it destroys the nerve.

-This procedure uses a targeted approach for delivery of radiation that destroys the trigeminal nerve.
-It is gaining in popularity because of its precision, effectiveness and the fact that it is considered safer than other surgical treatments and is the least invasive option.
+This is an outpatient procedure that uses a targeted approach for delivery of radiation that destroys the trigeminal nerve.
+It’s growing in popularity because of its precision, effectiveness, and the fact that it’s considered safer than other surgical treatments and is the least invasive option.